 7.2.20 – MVHM&G Collection: “Fancy Chairs”

-According to “Meg’s Favorites,” the six maple fancy chairs around the dining table in the Lower Hall are perfect for engaging school groups.
-The chairs which date to approximately 1820 were assembly-line produced.
+The six maple fancy chairs around the dining table in the Lower Hall of the Mount Vernon Hotel Museum are perfect for engaging school groups.
+The chairs, which date to approximately 1820, were assembly-line produced.
 To involve the students we might assign each of them a role.
 If someone in the class likes weaving, he or she is designated the maker of the rush seats.
-Another “Mr. Godfrey” (one of the 1820s makers identified in period newspapers) who likes art could be assigned stenciling of the gold corn husks on the chair backs.
+Another can be designated “Mr. Godfrey” (one of the 1820s makers identified in period newspapers) who likes art to stencil the gold corn husks on the chair backs.
 A “joiner” would connect the parts, and an artisan would paint the chairs poppy red.

 They are called “fancy chairs” because they are fancifully decorated.
 Chairs in hotels were subject to a lot of wear and tear.
 Since fancy chairs were affordable, they could be easily replaced while still appearing fashionable to a discerning public; hence, the enormous popularity of these chairs at establishments such as the Mount Vernon Hotel.